Antony74/svg-inline-images/README.md

 [`FetchLite`](#fetchlitetype-aliasesfetchlitemd)

-a fetch or fs.promises.readfile function, used to retrieve the image
+a fetch or fs.promises.readFile function, used to retrieve the image

 #### Returns